2026 NCAA Baseball Tournament: Field of 64 projections entering final week of regular season

 4. Niagara*

 Georgia clinched the SEC regular season over the weekend.
-They’re 41-11 overall, 21-6 in SEC play, and now No. 14 in RPI after sweeping LSU.
-The Bulldogs are likely safe as a top eight with their SEC regular season title, but their RPI is holding them back from being a top seed.
+The Bulldogs are 41-11 overall, 21-6 in SEC play, and now No. 14 in RPI after sweeping LSU.
+They are likely safe as a top eight with their SEC regular season title, but their RPI is holding them back from being a top seed.
 If they can get that up, or win the SEC Tournament, it’s hard to imagine Georgia not moving up and being a top three or four seed at worst.

 Gainesville Regional